Frantastic74/Template/README.md

 This guidance is more of how to use this style, in Word form, and also as a WYSIWYG by authoring in GitHub.

 ## Applying Headings
 Create headings, by typing the pound symbold, add space and Heading content.
-A H1 is # <Heading name>, H2 is ## <title> etc.first header above is the 1:1 size of a H1 in Word or Github.
-Each pound (#) you add will decrease the heading size.
+A H1 is # <Heading name>, H2 is ## <title> etc. Each pound (#) you add will decrease the heading size.
 Headings 1 & 2 are the 1st types in this document, 3 - 6 appear as follows:
 # Heading 1
 ## Heading 2
 ### Heading 3